 However, the coalition and legislative champions, Assemblymember Joaquin Arambula and Senator Scott Wiener, continued pushing to ensure that, at a minimum, the pilot program could continue at its current scale of roughly 90 retail locations across the state.
 That determined effort was successful, despite the state’s significant budget deficit.

 In late June, Governor Newsom and the legislature announced a $300 billion budget deal.
 The massive package of budget allocations and trailer bills — legislative language directing how funds should be used — includes an extension of the California Fruit and Vegetable EBT Pilot program.
-With $9.4 million dollars (Section 163, Item 21 of Senate Bill 101) and accompanying program changes outlined in a budget trailer bill (Section 30 of AB 120), the budget package will ensure that the existing pilot program will continue operating.
+With $9.4 million dollars (Section 163, Item 21 of Assembly Bill 102) and accompanying program changes outlined in a budget trailer bill (Section 30 of AB 120), the budget package will ensure that the existing pilot program will continue operating.
 The trailer bill extends the program’s sunset date from the end of 2023 to the end of 2026, providing CDSS three more years of legal authorization to continue running the program.
 The renewed funding should allow the program to continue at its current scale through at least 2024, and it may allow CDSS to add retailers or retail locations.

 The trailer bill makes a few other key changes to the program.
 The legislation